The Poetic Home

-Our new exhibition at the Kew Court House includes paintings of both cottages and mansions by the artist Joy Stewart (1925-2018).
-A story accompanying each building explores its architectural significance as well as the lives of its inhabitants.
-Flyer – Historic Houses of Kew …
+Paintings of both cottages and mansions by the artist Joy Stewart (1925-2018).
+A story accompanying each building explores the building’s architectural significance as well as the lives of its inhabitants.

 Traders of Kew: Past and present

 By 1858, Kew was well supplied with stores and the usual tradesmen of a township.
 Many of these early businesses were still in operation a century later.
 Some of the present day traders have been in business for over 50 years, and in some cases, almost 100 years.
-Exhibitions at the Kew Court House and Kew Library explore the history of past and present traders in Kew and Kew East through historic photographs and objects.
+The exhibitions explores the history of past and present traders in Kew and Kew East through historic photographs and objects.

 Theatre & Music in Kew: the 1950s & 60s

-An exhibition, mounted by the Kew Historical Society, featuring rare scrapbooks, photographs, programmes, and contemporary reviews of theatre and music performances in the Kew Recreation Hall and the Kew City Hall, drawn from the Marion Tilley and Alfred Dear Collections.
+An exhibition featuring rare scrapbooks, photographs, programmes, and contemporary reviews of theatre and music performances in the Kew Recreation Hall and the Kew City Hall, drawn from the Marion Tilley and Alfred Dear Collections.

 Scouts and Girl Guides in Kew 1909-2009